Why Do Cats Make Weird Noises at Night? 6 Reasons for This Behavior

 Cats are largely nocturnal creatures, so hearing them making a racket at night is not uncommon.
-From meowing, growling, and hissing to sounds that you may not have ever heard them make before, you’d be forgiven for getting concerned about the strange noises that you may hear coming from your cat at night.
+From meowing, growling, and hissing to sounds that you may have never heard them make before, you’d be forgiven for getting concerned about the strange noises that you may hear coming from your cat at night.

 While some cat breeds are just naturally vocal, most cats are noisy for specific reasons.
 The noise is undoubtedly annoying, especially for the neighbors, but there are reasons for the behavior.
 If you’ve been wondering about the weird noises coming from your feline at night, you’ve come to the right place!
 Here, we look at six reasons for this strange nocturnal behavior.